 Skill #1: Accompanying

 How many of you teach your piano students to accompany?
-This is the most common piano-related job they will find out there in the “real world” and in reality most piano students are not trained to accompany at all…ever!
-For those of you who are instrumentalists or vocalists as well you know that a skilled accompanist is not simply someone who can play the piano well.
+This is the most common piano-related job they will find out there in the “real world” and in reality, most piano students are not trained to accompany at all…ever!
+For those of you who are instrumentalists or vocalists as well, you know that a skilled accompanist is not simply someone who can play the piano well.
 Accompanying is truly a skill that needs to be taught and practiced… and it’s a real-world application of everything they’ve invested in during their years of piano lessons.
+Your studio recitals are the perfect place for your students to practice accompanying.
+Start with piano duets and branch out from there.

 Skill #2: Improvisation

 Do you cringe when someone at a party shouts out a request to you… “Hey!
-You play piano!
+You play the piano!
 Lemme hear some Billy Joel!”
-How silly do we feel when we request sheet music or politely decline saying “Sorry…I don’t know that one.”
+How silly do we feel when we request sheet music or politely decline to say “Sorry…I don’t know that one.”
 Haven’t we been playing this instrument for decades?
 Teaching your piano students to improvise and to play by ear is a skill that will enhance their long-term enjoyment of the piano and will make them a truly versatile musician.
 What’s the point of learning to play if we can’t hop on up on that piano and play a version of Piano Man to liven up a party?
+Improvisation naturally leads to composing (another skill that can keep your piano students at the piano for years and years).

 Skill #3: Teaching

-We ended up here… and so will many of our students!
-Why then do we not teach our piano students to teach?!
+We used our skills to teach… and so can many of our students!
+Why then do we not teach our piano students to teach?
 We all know that piano teaching is truly an art form.
-Wouldn’t it be wonderful if the next generation of piano teachers were ones who had been taught how to correctly teach right from the beginning?!
+Wouldn’t it be wonderful if the next generation of piano teachers were ones who had been taught how to correctly teach right from the beginning?
 Why leave them to graduate and then flounder their way through their first 3 years as a budding piano teacher?
+Begin with mentoring in your studio (find out more here).

 The “Why” Behind Piano Lessons